 Anyone who dreams of long-term travel and regularly quotes Rolf Potts’ “Vagabonding” will appreciate this wash bag.
 It helps travelers pack light and save money on washing.
-Simple add dirty clothes, soap, and warm water.
+Simply add dirty clothes, soap, and warm water.
 Seal it up, slosh it around, and voila, you have clean clothes on the go.

 Getting caught in the rain is no fun.
 And while rain jackets make lots of sense, if you’re constantly traveling between climates, or even thru-hiking, a lightweight umbrella is great to have.